achuchulev/terraform-gcp-nomad-1dc-1region/README.md

-# Run prod Nomad cluster on AWS with terraform in single DC and in single nomad region.
-A kitchen test is included
+# Run prod Nomad cluster on GCP in single DC and in single nomad region.

 ## High Level Overview